Skip to main content

 The good news: Colorado’s usual senior pathway is not on a statewide waiver slot waitlist.
 The state says the only HCBS waiver with an active waiting list is the Developmental Disabilities waiver.

 The less-good news: Families still hit delays from county financial review, missing bank records, assessment scheduling, staffing shortages, prior authorization, and caregiver onboarding.
-Colorado’s current paper application says it may take up to 45 days to process an application, or up to 90 days if a disability determination is needed.
+Health First Colorado says application timing can take up to 45 days, or up to 90 days if a disability determination is needed.

 Colorado-specific 2026 limit changes matter too.
-In Operational Memo 26-003, the state announced annual soft caps of 19,000 units for Health Maintenance Activities, 10,000 units for Personal Care, and 4,500 units for Homemaker, with an exception process for higher need.
+HCPF announced annual soft caps of 19,000 units for Health Maintenance Activities, 10,000 units for Personal Care, and 4,500 units for Homemaker, with an exception process for higher need.
 Colorado says these changes apply for certification dates starting April 1, 2026, pending federal approval.

 Tax rules for caregiver payments

 Some live-in caregiver pay may be excluded from federal taxable income.
-Colorado’s Community First Choice resources page says the Internal Revenue Service gave Colorado a favorable ruling on December 12, 2025 allowing select CFC payments to live-in caregivers to be treated as Difficulty of Care payments excludable from federal income tax under Section 131.
-The IRS also has guidance on certain Medicaid waiver payments that may be excludable from income.
+Colorado says the Internal Revenue Service gave Colorado a favorable ruling allowing select CFC payments to live-in caregivers to be treated as Difficulty of Care payments excludable from federal income tax under Section 131.
+The IRS also has guidance on Medicaid waiver payments that may be excludable from income.

 Important caution: Colorado also says it cannot give legal or tax advice.
 If the caregiver lives in the same home as the care recipient, ask the agency or FMS vendor how wages will be reported and talk with a tax professional before filing.
 If the caregiver has their own Health First Colorado case, also ask the county worker how Difficulty of Care rules affect Medicaid eligibility calculations.